gvwilson/thirdbit/src/fiction/eimin/index.md

 I rolled up the bandage—we would boil it clean later—and yawned.

 Razi grinned.
 "It is past your bedtime."
 I nodded.
 It had been a long day.
-We picked up our gear and trudged up to Razi's tent in the lemon grove.
+We picked up our gear and trudged up to Razi's tent beneath the lemon trees.
 Their blossoms gave the air a sharp, clean edge.